DarkP7aY3R/SAEKO-Mod-Loader/README.md

 ## Modder Notes

 - Edit translation files in `translation/` or pass your own folder with `--translation-dir`.
-- `pl/` is still supported for compatibility, but it is no longer required.
 - Edit `saeko_mod_loader.ini` to change language code, label, game CSV folder, fallback language, or template source language.
 - Save CSV as UTF-8 without BOM.
 - Run `python .	oolsalidate_translation.py --translation ".	ranslation"` before installing translated files.